cam-bowen/Erie-Life-Excel-Cleanup-Script/README.md

 # Erie-Life-Excel-Cleanup-Script
 This is a simple python script to clean up an Erie Life report that our company Assure America recieves from Erie Insurance.
-We have to import the spreadsheet they send us into a program called Applied Systems.
+We have to import the spreadsheet they send us into a program called Applied Systems and Applied Systems allows us to easy reconsile all the data.
 The spreadsheet they send us does not easily import into Applied, so I created a python script to automate the cleanup.

 This process use to take us 30 minutes, now it is done within seconds.